This post may contain affiliate links.

 He was able to give us great ideas on composition and angles and I got some of the best shots I’ve ever taken.
 All of these photos were taken on a mobile phone and not a massively expensive one.
 I really like them.
 They’re not perfect, but they’re nice and I have them and my memories of Hoi An to treasure forever.

 I loved my morning photo walk in Hoi An, I think you might too.
 It doesn’t cost much, it’s half a day and you can experience more of Hoi An while having fun playing with pictures.
 There’s nothing to lose.
-You can get in touch with Pieter via his website Hoi An Photo Walks.
+Scroll back up to our booking links for photographic tours of Hoi An.